 The point is to have the whole family think of ways that we can make the season bright for others and spread the magic of the holiday season.

-Here are some ideas (see the full list and printable below):
+Here are some ideas (see the full list below):

 • Deliver cookies to your neighbours